qianwanren/learngit/readme.txt

 GIt is version distributed control system.
-Git is a free system.
+Git is a free software distributed under GPL.